Grewestr/CrowdCTRL/README.md

 # CrowdCTRL: Real-Time Occupancy Monitoring System

 ## Project Overview
+**Firebase Service Account**: I recognize it is bad practice to push service account keys, to GitHub.
+For this project, there is no sensitive information or malicious way you could attack my firestoredb.
+If you would like to run your own database, please replace this account key in your local version... thanks.

 **CrowdCTRL** is a real-time people counting system designed to help businesses manage space effectively and provide customers with live occupancy data.
 It combines a lightweight object detection model running on a Raspberry Pi 4 with a user-friendly mobile app to display real-time capacity information for venues like bars, restaurants, and event spaces.
 The project leverages computer vision, cloud-based data synchronization, and mobile app development to deliver a seamless user experience.

 ## Features